 As part of a collaboration with the National Writing Project, this is the first in a series of teacher-created educator guides on key topical issues.
 Written by two NWP-affiliated high school English and media arts teachers – Kirsten Spall of Natomas Charter High School (Sacramento) and Chris Sloan of Judge Memorial Catholic School (Salt Lake City) – the guide helps teachers explore and navigate the highly-charged political and emotional issues behind the topic of gun control.
 Based on content featured on The Lowdown, the guide provides ideas for integrating the issues into English language arts and social studies curriculum.
 It includes Common Core Standards Alignment, a synopsis of key background information, integration tips, and lists of issue pros and cons, creative writing prompts and best classroom practices.

-- Each successive wave of immigrants has been, to an extent, a reflection of conditions elsewhere in the world, and within the U.S. itself.
+Each successive wave of immigrants has been, to an extent, a reflection of social and economic conditions elsewhere in the world, and within the U.S. itself.

-- Each cycle of newcomers has faced animosity and backlash from the already assimilated.
+Nearly every cycle of newcomers has faced animosity and backlash from already assimilated communities.

-- The history of America’s immigration policy is one of continual repetition and vacillation, a revolving door that often swings open during periods of economic prosperity and slams shut when times get tough.
+The history of America’s immigration policy is a swinging door that often opens during periods of economic prosperity and slams shut when times get tough.